Writing Bazel rules: data and runfiles

 You should use a library to find and open runfiles, especially in tests.
 When Bazel executes a binary on Unix platforms, it creates a tree of symbolic links to the binary's runfiles.
 If your code only ever runs on Unix platforms, you can open a runfile by opening its relative path within the workspace.

-This is not generally safe because Bazel handles runfiles differently on Windows.
+Bazel handles runfiles differently on Windows, so this is not generally safe.
 In versions of Windows before about 2019, Windows required you to be an administrator to create symbolic links.
-Even now in consumer versions of Windows, you need to enable "Developer Mode" to create symbolic links, which requries administrator access.
-Creating a symbolic link on Windows is also surprisingly slow.
+Even now, you need to enable "Developer Mode" to create symbolic links, which requires administrator access.
+Operations on small files including symbolic links are also remarkably slow on Windows.
 To avoid these problems, Bazel uses another strategy: it creates a manifest file that maps logical runfile paths to absolute paths paths for the real files in Bazel's cache.
 The manifest is pointed to by the RUNFILES_MANIFEST_FILE environment variable, which is set for tests.
 Nothing points to the manifest file for binaries run with bazel run, but you should find a file named MANIFEST in the initial working directory of the binary.
 (Incidentally, you can override this and force symbolic links with the Bazel flag --enable_runfiles).

 It is best to use a library if one is available for your language, rather than parsing the manifest file on your own.
-Bazel's runfile semantics change over time, as they are changing now with bzlmod, and using a library will keep your code working.
+Bazel's runfile semantics change over time (again with Bzlmod), and using a library will keep your code working.
 Most languages provide such a library: